Windows OS Hub

 2. Open the user’s properties and select the Object tab;

-3. The date the object was created in Active Directory is specified in the Created field. ad user creation date
+3. The date the object was created in the Active Directory is specified in the Created field. ad user creation date

 The same value can be obtained with the built-in AD attribute editor (whenCreated attribute).